 Or it might be that you just can’t get the hang of squatting.
 You’ve watched video after video, trying to learn the right technique, but it just doesn’t feel right.

-No matter what the reason, these alternatives work many of the same muscle groups as the back squat, but are often a lot easier on your knees, hips or back.
+No matter what the reason, these alternative exercises work many of the same muscle groups as the back squat, but are often a lot easier on your knees, hips or back.

 - Leg Press